brucechin/Chicago-Reporter-Collaboration-Project/finding.md

 1. The most common locations of allegation are Public way, private residence or police buildings
 2. Among all ranks of officers, they have similar frequency of being complained(0.8), which suggests that the rank does not affect their work attitude?
 For those who rank high, the variation is because of too few samples.
 3. I try to get some statistics of those who receive more than 50 complaints.
 The distribution is like the distribution of ranks in all officers.
 However, the director of caps also receives more than 50 complaints, which is interesting.
+4. For my final goal of predicting settlement amount for each case, we need more feature engineering.
+From checkpoint 1, it seems many features are not that useful like officer's ran and salary.
+I need to integrate with the misconduct data for the details of misconduct to make prediction.

-Because my teammate dropped MSAI339 and I am working on my own, I do not make more extra explorations.
+Because my teammate dropped MSAI339 and I am working on my own, I do not have much time to make more extra explorations.
 During data visualization part, more interesting points may be found out.